-103. SPA and Ramsar features shown in red.
+103. SPA shown in light purple and Ramsar features in hatched dark purple.
 Within County Durham SPA and Ramsar sites overlap the same extents.
-This maps shows the Northumbria Coast SPA and Ramsar sites to the north and the Teesmouth and Cleveland Coast SPA and Ramsar sites to the south.
+This map shows the Northumbria Coast SPA and Ramsar sites to the north and the Teesmouth and Cleveland Coast SPA and Ramsar sites to the south.